Freemans Bay School offers a supportive learning environment to all students who speak English as an additional language.

 How can you support your child?

-- Spend time talking to you kids about their day
+· Spend time talking to your children about their day

-- Read to or with you child daily.
+· Read to or with your child daily.

 The article called, Raising A Bilingual Child: Fears, Myths, and the Importance of the Mother Tongue, is a really helpful one.